cudev/game-feed/README.md

 ---

-And lastly, if something goes wrong `RetrieverException` is thrown
+And lastly, if something goes wrong, `RetrieverException` is thrown
 ```php
 <?php
 use GameFeed\Games;